Steroids, Antivirals and Antibiotics

 Antivirals

-Where Ramsay Hunt syndrome is suspected, antiviral medications such as Valacyclovir (also known as Valtrex), Aciclovir (previously known as Acyclovir, also known as Zovirax) or Famciclovir (also known as Famvir) are usually prescribed for 7 to 10 days.
-This medication may reduce the severity and duration of Ramsay Hunt syndrome if given promptly after onset of symptoms.
+Ramsay Hunt syndrome is caused by shingles.
+Shingles is the reactivation of the chickenpox virus (varicella zoster virus (VZV)) from within.
+Where Ramsay Hunt syndrome is suspected, antiviral medications are usually prescribed for 7 to 10 days, in combination with steroids.
+Examples of antivirals are Valacyclovir (also known as Valtrex), Aciclovir (previously known as Acyclovir, also known as Zovirax) or Famciclovir (also known as Famvir).
+This medication may reduce the severity and duration of Ramsay Hunt syndrome if given promptly after onset of symptoms, within 72 hours.

 Antibiotics